|

 Brass instruments require very little maintenance, but failure to do the few things that are needed will result in stuck slides, valves, etc, all of which make it hard to play the instrument and cost money to fix!

-Here's what's needed for valved instruments (e.g. trumpets and cornets):
+Here's what's needed for piston valved instruments (e.g. trumpets, cornets, etc.):

 Once a week |